 Ashby's Loudoun Monument Goes Purple4Polio

-Ashby de la Zouch Rotary has made historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street and proposals are afoot to light the memorial again for the 2019 polio day on the 24th of October
+Ashby de la Zouch Rotary has made historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street and will light the memorial again for the 2019 polio day on the 24th of October.

-The Rotary Club of Ashby de la Zouch has made historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street, Ashby in 2017 and proposes to do so again in 2019 and urges communities to support the battle to end the paralysing and sometimes fatal disease.
+The Rotary Club of Ashby de la Zouch has made historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street, Ashby in 2017 and will do so again in 2019 and urges communities to support the battle to end the paralysing and sometimes fatal disease by visiting Marks and Spencer and Aldi in Ashby where collections will be taking place.

 Purple is the colour of the dye placed on the little finger on the left hand of a child to show they have been immunised against polio, hence the name Purple4Polio.
 With millions of children to vaccinate, this makes it easier to see who has been protected and who has not.